sinzii/drafts/subprofile_wallet.md

 #### Vision
 We set a vision for SubProfile to be an important part of Polkadot/Kusama ecosystem with fully-fledge features like view/send balances, EVM accounts, NFTs, staking, crowdloan, transaction history… We will split the development of SubProfile into several phases.
 This application is asking for grant to support the first development phase.

-The first development phase will be focus on the core features of the wallet and the SDK with `@polkadot/extension` compatibility to help dapps easily integrate with SubProfile.
+The first development phase will be focus on the core/common features of the wallet and the SDK with `@polkadot/extension` compatibility to help dapps easily integrate with SubProfile.

-#### Mockups
+#### Wireframes
-_These are simple mockups serve as guidance for UI development, the final product might look different._
+_These are simple wireframes serve as guidance for UI development, the final product might look different._

 - Welcome screen
 ![image](https://user-images.githubusercontent.com/6867026/207111441-80000a50-61ec-41ba-a7c5-6861fe7b1475.png)